Realistic Data Enrichment for Robust Image Segmentation in Histopathology: Introduction

 In this work, we are interested in the generation of training data for the specific case of histopathology image analysis for kidney transplant biopsies.
 In order to maximize transplant survival rates and patient well-being, it is essential to identify conditions that can result in graft failure, such as rejection, early on.
 The current diagnostic classification system presents shortcomings for biopsy assessment, due to its qualitative nature, high observer variability, and lack of granularity in crucial areas~\cite{van2021forecasting}.

 \textbf{Contribution:} We propose a novel data enrichment method using diffusion models conditioned on masks.
-Our model allows the generation of photo-realistic histopathology images with corresponding annotations to facilitate image segmentation and to balance datasets comprising few examples of underrepresented classes.
+Our model allows the generation of photo-realistic histopathology images with corresponding annotations to facilitate image segmentation in unbalance datasets or cases out of distribution.
 In contrast to conventional geometric image augmentation, we generate images that are indistinguishable from real samples to human experts and provide means to precisely control the generation process through segmentation maps.
 Our method can also be used for expert training, as it can cover the extreme ends of pathological representations through manual definition of segmentation masks.

 \textbf{Related Work:} Diffusion Models have experienced fast-rising popularity ~\cite{ramesh_zero-shot_2021,rombach_high-resolution_2022,saharia_photorealistic_2022}.
 Many improvements have been proposed \cite{salimans_progressive_2022,song_denoising_2022}, some of them suggesting image-to-image transfer methods that can convert simple sketches into photo-realistic images~\cite{cheng2023adaptively}.
 This is partially related to our approach.
 However, in contrast to sketch-based synthesis of natural images, we aim at bootstrapping highly performing image segmentation methods from poorly labelled ground truth data.